 Ground fresh black pepper

 Fresh chopped basil added to the veggie mix

 Tender Baked Zucchini

-Using grapefruit spoon to scoop out middle of baked zucchini
+A grapefruit spoon to scoop out the middle of the of baked zucchini

 Scoop about 2 tablespoons of hummus mix in zucchini